-The Associate Degree Nursing Program (ADN) offers an associate of applied science–transfer (AAS–T) degree with a two–year curriculum designed to prepare registered nurses for the workforce.
-The program includes skills lab, nursing theory, clinical practice and general education courses.
+The Associate Degree Nursing Program (ADN) offers an Associate in Nursing Direct Transfer Agreement/Major Related Program (AN DTA/MRP) degree with a two–year curriculum designed to prepare registered nurses for the workforce.
+The program includes nursing theory, skills lab, clinical practice and general education courses.

 New students are accepted into the six–quarter program each fall and winter.
-Students are accepted on a first–come, first–served basis, after completion of all admission requirements.
+Students are accepted by a lottery of applicants who have completed all program admission requirements by the application submission deadline.
 Applications are accepted in April and September.
-Opening dates and times will be posted before each application period.
+Opening and closing dates will be posted before each application period.

 For specific information on application requirements, please refer to the Associate Degree Nursing Program Information Packet.
 If you have any questions not answered by the Program Information Packet, you may inquire at firstname.lastname@example.org or at 206.934.4123.